oplatek/oplatek.github.io/index.md

 ## News
+* November 2023 I gave a talk to general public about AI in Czech.
+[See the complementary blog post](https://opla.cz/2023/11/29/ai-etika/).
 * July 2023 _[Three Ways of Using Large Language Models to Evaluate Chat](http://arxiv.org/abs/2308.06502)_ paper will be presented at [DSTC11 workshop at SigDial/INLG conference](https://sigdialinlg2023.github.io/workshops.html).
 * July 2023 _[With a Little Help from the Authors: Reproducing Human Evaluation of an MT Error Detector](http://arxiv.org/abs/2308.06527)_ paper will be presented at [ReproNLP workshop](https://repronlp.github.io/).
 * July 2023: I have been part of [Petr Schwarz's](https://www.linkedin.com/in/petrschwarz/) [team](https://www.linkedin.com/posts/petrschwarz_jsalt-esperanto-activity-7092111057644568577-jTiL) working on the _Automatic Design of Conversational Models from Observation of Human-to-Human Conversation_ at [JSALT 2023](https://jsalt2023.univ-lemans.fr/en/index.html).